gobengo/fyre-hottest-tiled/README.md

 ![fyre-hottest-tile thesun](http://gobengo.github.com/fyre-hottest-tiled/images/thesun.png)

 # instructions

+Most of the code is in `public/main.js`.
+Templates are in `public/template`.

 The example page is in `public/index.html`.
 It must be served over HTTP for CORS to work.

     cd fyre-hottest-tiled/public